Michael Flynn: Former US national security adviser

 Gen Flynn's declaration that he was pro-choice was quickly amended to pro-life in July, after it sparked outrage among Trump supporters.

-And, like Mr Trump, he is no stranger to controversy.
+And, like Mr Trump, he was no stranger to controversy.

 Back during his days at the DIA, he apologised for a presentation which suggested make-up made women "more attractive" and encouraged people to dress for their body shape.